 30 hours funded childcare for 3 and 4 year olds

 If you claim 30 hours funded childcare and/or Tax-Free Childcare you must reconfirm your eligibility every 3 months.
-When childcare settings re-open for everyone you will need a valid 30 hours code to claim your funded hours.
+Eligibility has not changed but there are some temporary flexibilities.

 Talk to your childcare provider if you have any questions about using your funded hours.

-If your child is eligible to get 30 hours funded childcare for the autumn term we recommend that you apply between 15 June and 31 July.
+If your child is eligible to get 30 hours funded childcare for the autumn term we recommend that you apply now.

 Apply for 30 hours funded childcare on GOV.UK

 Sign up, create an account and apply for funding through the GOV.UK website.

 Find guidance about accessing your childcare service account.